Buffalo Bills vs. Atlanta Falcons NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

+- Buffalo's games this season have gone over 44.5 points eight of 15 times.

-- Buffalo and its opponents have gone over the current 44.5-point total in eight of 15 games (53.3%) this season.
+- Atlanta's games have gone over 44.5 points in eight of 15 chances this season.

-- Sunday's total is 2.5 points lower than the two team's combined 47 points per game average.
+- The combined points per game average of the two teams, 47, is 2.5 points greater than Sunday's over/under.

-- This contest's total is 0.2 points greater than the 44.3 these two squads combine to allow per game this season.
+- This contest's total is 0.2 points above the 44.3 these two squads combine to surrender per game this season.

-- The Bills and their opponents have scored an average of 47.9 points per game in 2021, 3.4 more than Sunday's total.
+- Bills games this season feature an average total of 47.9 points, a number 3.4 points higher than Sunday's over/under.

-- The 44.5-point over/under for this game is 2.6 points below the 47.1 points per game average total in Falcons games this season.
+- The 47.1 PPG average total in Falcons games this season is 2.6 points more than this game's over/under.

 Bills stats and trends

-- Buffalo has played 15 games, with nine wins against the spread.
+- In Buffalo's 15 games this year, it has nine wins against the spread.

 - The Bills have been favored by 14.5 points or more four times this season and are 3-1 ATS in those contests.

-- Buffalo has eclipsed the over/under in 53.3% of its opportunities this year (eight times in 15 games with a set point total).
+- Buffalo has eclipsed the over/under in 53.3% of its opportunities this year (eight times over 15 games with a set point total).

-- Buffalo is 8-2 against the spread and 8-2 overall in games when it records more than 26.7 points.
+- Buffalo is 8-2 against the spread and 8-2 overall in games when it scores more than 26.7 points.

-- In games that Buffalo churns out over 364.9 yards, the team is 5-3 against the spread and 5-3 overall.
+- Buffalo is 5-3 against the spread and 5-3 overall when the team totals over 364.9 yards.

-- The Bills have turned the ball over 19 times this season, two more turnovers than the Falcons have forced (17).
+- This year, the Bills have turned the ball over 19 times, two more than the Falcons' takeaways (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Falcons.